TheBear1616/FoodGenie/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [mshivaku@calpoly.edu](mailto:mshivaku@calpoly.edu).
+For any inquiries or feedback, please contact me at [mshivaku@calpoly.edu](mailto:mshivaku@calpoly.edu).